 Things I Like: All things related to baking, taking nature walks, planners, fine point pens.

 Things I Dislike: Raw onions, wasted energy,

 Interesting Tidbits: In 2016 I began a small business making decorated cookies, cakepops and other sweet treats.
 Also, I am allergic to basil and mint, which appear to be rare food allergies.

-Jessica L. O’Leary is a 6th year Ph.D. student in Clark University’s clinical psychology program.
-Jessica’s research interests center on how to foster resilience, with an emphasis on emotion socialization and particular attention to the role of caregivers.
-Jessica’s prior work has centered on elucidating the pathways linking parenting behaviors with youth outcomes.
-Her dissertation study aims to better understand some of the factors that protect urban youth from the deleterious effects of community violence by examining the role of emotion socialization and emotion regulation and considering possible cultural and contextual factors.
+Jessica L. O’Leary completed her Ph.D. student in Clark University’s clinical psychology program.
+Jessica’s research interests centered on how to foster resilience, with an emphasis on emotion socialization and particular attention to the role of caregivers.
+Jessica’s prior work had focused on elucidating the pathways linking parenting behaviors with youth outcomes.
+Her dissertation study aimed to better understand some of the factors that protect urban youth from the deleterious effects of community violence by examining the role of emotion socialization and emotion regulation and considering possible cultural and contextual factors.
 Jessica’s research compliments her clinical interests.
 She is specializing in the treatment of children, adolescents, and families with a sub specialization in the treatment of trauma.

 Things I Like: sunshine, grilled peaches, swimming in (warm) bodies of water, traveling and exploring new places, dancing, helping others, and a good laugh

 Things I Dislike: driving, peanut butter, and discrimination